-Senwes as the legal and beneficial owner of its credit division within Senwes Ltd, offering credit and finance solutions to its customers, disposed of its business to a separate legal entity (Agri Credit Solutions (Pty) Ltd, formerly Suidwes Landbou (Pty) Ltd) during the current financial year.
+Senwes as the legal and beneficial owner of its credit division within Senwes Ltd, offering credit and finance solutions to its customers, disposed of its business to a separate legal entity (Agri Credit Solutions (Pty) Ltd, formerly Suidwes Landbou (Pty) Ltd) during the prior financial year.
 ACS is fully owned by Suidwes Holdings (Pty) Ltd (a fully owned subsidiary of Senwes Ltd).
-This is therefore a common control transaction, and excluded from the scope of IFRS 3.
-As a result, a book value approach has been applied for the transfer of assets and liabilities in exchange for a loan payable to Senwes.
+This was therefore a common control transaction, and excluded from the scope of IFRS 3.
+As a result, a book value approach was applied for the transfer of assets and liabilities in exchange for a loan payable to Senwes as well as shares issued.
 The effective date of this transaction was 1 December 2020.
+Refer to note 13 for further details.